mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/dim-5.md

 ---
 title: Dim&lt;T1, T2, T3, T4, T5&gt; class
-description: Defines a 5-digit dimension, from 10000 to 99999, to be used in the declaration of fixed-length array types.
+description: "Defines a 5-digit dimension, from 10000 to 99999, to be used in the declaration of fixed-length array types. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 Defines a 5-digit dimension, from 10000 to 99999, to be used in the declaration of fixed-length array types.